Indrayani Express: Time table

-The Indirayani Express is the first of six dedicated trains to leave Mumbai CSMT for Pune Junction and is the last train to return.
+The Indrayani Express is the first of six dedicated trains to leave Mumbai CSMT for Pune Junction and is the last train to return.

-22105 Indirayani Express leaves Mumbai CSMT every day at 05:40 hrs IST and reaches Pune Junction at 09:05 hrs IST.
+22105 Indrayani Express leaves Mumbai CSMT every day at 05:40 hrs IST and reaches Pune Junction at 09:05 hrs IST.

-On return, the 22106 Indirayani Express leaves Pune Junction every day at 18:35 hrs IST and reaches Mumbai CSMT at 21:55 hrs IST.
+On return, the 22106 Indrayani Express leaves Pune Junction every day at 18:35 hrs IST and reaches Mumbai CSMT at 21:55 hrs IST.